top of page

 • Ideal for beginners and small studios.

-2. Lower Resource Requirements
+2. Second, lower Resource Requirements

 • 2D games run smoothly on most mobile devices.